yoshi389111/vscode-md-table-rainbow/README.md

 # markdown-table-rainbow

-A extension that colorizes table columns in Markdown for clarity.
+An extension that colorizes table columns in Markdown for clarity.

 ## Features